DOWNLOAD The Auction Profit Blueprint

 Use a variety of channels to spread the word.
 Social media, email newsletters, local newspapers, and community bulletin boards can all be effective.
 Don’t forget word-of-mouth.
 Encourage supporters to tell their friends and family about the event.

 Remember, the goal is not just to inform, but to excite.
-Create a sense of anticipation.
+Create a sense of anticipation and sell tickets.
 Highlight the fun activities, the impact of the funds raised, and the sense of community the event will foster.
 With effective promotion, your summer fundraiser can reach its full potential.

 In today’s digital age, technology and social media are powerful tools for promoting your fundraiser.
 They can help you reach a wider audience and make it easier for people to donate.

 Start by setting up an online donation platform.
 This allows people to contribute even if they can’t attend the event.
-Make sure the platform is secure and user-friendly.
+Make sure the platform is secure and user-friendly and that your Donate page is easy to find and use.

 Next, create a social media strategy.
 Use platforms like Facebook, Twitter, and Instagram to share updates, photos, and videos.
 Use a unique hashtag to create buzz around your event.